 - Does your selection and reconsideration policy include collection development information and processes addressing digital resources and tools?

-- Are Open Education Resources included in your collection development plan?
+- Are resources in a variety of formats included in your collection development plan?

 Facilitates Professional Learning (Personalized Professional Learning)